doytsujin/ulfius-msvc/README.md

 Example project to build [ulfius](https://github.com/babelouest/ulfius) on the **Visual Studio 2017 (x86/x64)** platform.

+## What is ulfius?

+Web Framework to build REST APIs, Webservices or any HTTP endpoint in C language.
+Can stream large amount of data, integrate JSON data with Jansson, and create websocket services.

 ## Prerequisites

 The following prerequisites required to compile ulfius on the Windows platform.